kuzyn/write/stopgap.md

 ~5000 words

-a story about: selfishness/selfconsumption, scope & closure, virtuality, looking for then overlooking help, indulgence in all its forms.
+a story about: selfishness/selfconsumption

-When he woke up there was a hole in his head where there used to be dreams and sleep.
-He turned around.
-He squinted down, head hanging past the mattress, stomach flat, looking at the grey carpet under him, under his bed.
+When he woke up there was a hole in his head instead of the dreams and the sleep.
+He turned around and squinted down, head hanging past the mattress, stomach flat, looking at the grey carpet under him, under his bed.
 He saw little dots of color, crumbs and hairs.
-The dots reminded him of when he was younger and he'd close his eyes trying to get to sleep but kinda teasing himself not to at the same time, and in the inside of his lids he'd see millions of tiny dots red and blue flashing and they'd be like, when you're looking at the sky and it's the milky way and you see that something is there, but you can't really stop your eyes on the individual stars because there are so many of them all being milky.
-But as soon as you move your big bulky beautiful head, there they are, billions and billions and billions.
+The dots reminded him of when he was younger and he would close his eyes trying to go to sleep but kinda teasing himself not to at the same time, and in the inside of his eyelids he'd see millions of tiny red and blue dots flashing, like when you're looking at the sky and it's the milky way and something is there, but you can't really stop your eyes on the individual stars because there are so many of them they just form a sort of pale volume.
+But as soon as you move your big bulky beautiful head, there they are, billions and billions and billions dots.

-There was some drooling, or damp breathing, on his cotton sheets.
-He just looked at the floor for one more moment, the fact that he was abled body and concious was welcomed.
-In a couple of decades, sleep had evolved from something that he did for fun and without effort, to this scary pilgrimage into his own selfness and looking for things that maybe were there but most probably weren't or if they were, they were the bitteres fruits of his victory garden of the soul and mind and heart.
-His was tired already and the only awake thing so far was apparently his sense of dread and his eyesight.
-He sighted and turned his big beautiful head around, a big ol'180 degrees back, looking at the ceiling.
-He felt like thinking about the ceiling and seeing where that'd go, but stopped himself, since he'd already bored himself once today by looking at the floor.
+There was some drooling or damp breathing on his cotton sheets.
+He still was just looking at the floor.
+His was tired already and the only awake things so far was his sense of dread and his eyesight.
+The fact that he was abled body and concious was welcomed.
+Within about two decades, sleep had evolved from something that he did for fun and without effort, to this scary pilgrimage into his own selfness and looking for things that maybe were there but most probably weren't, or if they were, they were scary things in his soul and mind and heart.
+He sighted and turned his big beautiful head around, a big 180 degrees back, looking at the ceiling now.
+He felt like thinking about the ceiling and seeing where that would go, but stopped himself.
 His life was a succession of looking at more or less flat surfaces and depending of how close or how far they were, boring himself to death with either intrinsinct or gigantic details.
 Oh look, a wall.
 Oh, a painting.
 Oh, look the clouds, makes me think of when I was 6, blah, blah.
 Oh a screen.
 Oh, someone face.
-Fuck this he muttered, and did a 180 back, powf, back to looking the floor.
-He fell asleep right away.
+He sighted again and did a 180 back, powf, back to looking the floor.
+He fell back asleep right away.

 Since he ran a bit late, he held his shit in from his apartement to his work, waiting to be done with his commute to be his most vulnerable.
 In spite of this,